Healthy Homes Assessment Bay View

 Bay View Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Bay View and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement in all Bay View and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be applied to your rental home.
+• Property managers and landlords have to keep records that demonstrate compliance with the Healthy Homes Standard that apply or will be in force to an apartment rental.

-• Property managers and private landlords must make sure their rental properties conform with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers have to make sure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.

 Unreasonable Gaps & Holes